Bankruptcy: What Not to Do

 - Avoid Paying Off a Particular Creditor: When you have debt with multiple creditors, paying off one is not good.
 It’s possible that the trustee will choose to regain the money paid by suing that creditor and dispersing the money equally to all of your debtors.

 - Wage garnishment: This is where a creditor gets permission from the courts to garnish your paycheck in order to pay what you owe them.
 A creditor can garnish up to 25 percent of your pay.
-A skilled Memphis TN bankruptcy lawyer knows that by filing bankruptcy, a hold is put on the wage garnishment and your entire paycheck goes to you.
+A skilled Memphis, Tennessee bankruptcy lawyer knows that by filing bankruptcy, a hold is put on the wage garnishment and your entire paycheck goes to you.

 - Vehicle repossession: When you take a loan out for a vehicle, that vehicle is collateral for the loan.
 This means if you fall behind, the bank or finance company can come and take possession of the vehicle.
 If you are unable to work out an agreement with the company, then filing for bankruptcy can stop the repossession and, depending on what type of bankruptcy you file, you may even be able to keep the vehicle under a new payment plan.